ventus-ag/docs/_docs/coretasks/object-storage.md

 - created a new bucket called my_new_bucket
 - got a list of Buckets that you own and printed out the bucket name and creation date of each bucket.

-## Use the Object Storage by the client S3 Browser
+## Use the Object Storage with the client S3 Browser

-The S3 Browser is the second way, after the the Python API, how you can use  Ventus Cloud Object Storage and manage data stored in it.
+The S3 Browser is the second way, after the Python API, how you can use  Ventus Cloud Object Storage and manage data stored in it.

 To download and install it on your computer, go to the next page <https://s3browser.com/>